belangeo/cecilia5/doc-en/source/src/interface/interface.rst

 Grapher
 ------------

-The graph is the central element of Cecilia.
+The grapher is the central element of Cecilia.
 This is where the evolution of the module parameters over time will be defined.
 The toolbar above the grapher allows you to select the parameter to be edited, the behavior of the mouse or the desired curve generator.